MIPS to focus on UK Construction Sector

 Tel: 024 7590 1075, email@example.comAbout MIPS

-MIPS specialises in helmet-based safety and protection of the brain.
+MIPS specialises in helmet safety and protection of the brain.
 MIPS is the world leader in this field.
 Based on a ingredient brand model, the MIPS Brain Protection System (BPS) is sold to the global helmet industry.
 MIPS solutions are patented and are based on 25 years of research, testing, and development, together with the Royal Institute of Technology and the Karolinska University Hospital in Stockholm, Sweden.
 The brain protection system is already firmly established and well known in sports helmets and extremely popular among skiers and cyclists.
 Currently over 14m helmets from over 100 helmet brands are equipped with MIPS BPS in the global helmet market.
-This includes ski, bicycle, motorcycle, climbing, equestrian and now safety helmets.
+This includes ski helmets, bike helmets, motorcycle helmets, climbing helmets, horse riding helmets and now construction helmets.
 The company’s headquarters, with 38 employees in research and development, sales, marketing and administration is located in Stockholm together with the test facility.

 For more information, visit mipsprotection.com